 - Accepted: The invited user has confirmed he received the invitation by clicking on the validation link in the invitation email.

-To accept an invitation:
+To approve an invitation:

 - Click on the sub tab User Registration Requests of the space.